Bicester: Churches

-Future development
+Future developments

-Bicester is in the midst of several construction projects the most recent of these completed being the new Tesco superstore which replaces the former site in Pingle Drive.
-The 5,181 sq metre Pingle Drive site shall be used to expand the Bicester village outlet centre by an additional quarter in size.
+Bicester is in the midst of several construction projects the most recent of these completed is the new Tesco superstore which replaces the former site in Pingle Drive.
+The Pingle Drive site will be used to expand the Bicester village outlet centre by an additional quarter in size.

-On 1 December 2014, it was announced that Bicester had been chosen as the site for the British government's second new garden city.
+On 1 December 2014, it was announced that Bicester had been chosen as the site for the Coalition government's second new garden city.
 Up to 13,000 new homes could be built in the town, as part of plans to help deal with the UK's housing shortage.
-The town got a new railway station, Bicester Village Station, to serve the expanded population as part of rail plans previously detailed by Deputy Prime Minister Nick Clegg.
+The former Bicester Town railway station was reopened as Bicester Village Station, to serve the expanded population as part of rail plans previously detailed by Deputy Prime Minister Nick Clegg.
 The station will also serve the planned East West Rail Project, connecting Oxford to Cambridge, via Milton Keynes and Bedford.

-Since the garden city announcement, work has begun on the 6,000 home Eco-Town development to the northwest of Bicester,1,585 homes in phase 1 and 709 homes in phase 2 in the south-westerly development named Kingsmere and 1,900 homes in the south-easterly Graven Hill with a selection of self-build plots as focused on in the TV Show Grand Designs: The Street.
-The first residents moved into the Eco-Town development in May 2016, in the newly named Elmsbrook area.